 Maintaining a swimming pool yourself

-In fact you hardly ever empty a swimming pool.
+In fact, you hardly ever empty a swimming pool.
 A high dose of chlorine or if its really bad Choque treatment and it will be clear as glass within a few days.
-Dont swim it it for a bit though or you risk extremely irritated skin for a few days or worse.
+Don’t swim it for a bit though or you risk extremely irritated skin for a few days or worse.

 Community / shared swimming pools

 We have lived in many urbanisations where the cost of maintaining the swimming pool or pools (depending on the size of the urbanisation), is shared amongst many houses and owners.
 Quite often these pools are much larger although many urbanisations now build the swimming pools below a certain size to avoid having to employ lifeguards which the Adjuntamiento says is necessary if the swimming pool is so big or above.

 If you live in one of these urbanisations where a lifeguard is necessary, great.
 You can sunbathe with BOTH eyes shut while he watches the kids!

 Better still, think about getting a Gardener or Dedicated swimming pool cleaner.
 They know exactly how the pump works, what chemicals to use and how much.
 And then you get a swimming pool that stays blue right through the summer without the hassle.